The Lord is not slow. He is gathering.

 The Devastating Problem for Arminianism

 If "not wanting anyone to perish" means God desires the salvation of every individual, then God's desires are frustrated billions of times over.
 God wants something He cannot achieve.
-The Arminian reading turns the Sovereign Lord of the universe into a bureaucrat on a missed deadline — wanting to save everyone, able to save no one, hoping the numbers improve next quarter.
+The Arminian reading turns the Sovereign Lord of the universe into a bureaucrat on a missed deadline — wanting to save everyone, able to guarantee no one, hoping the numbers improve next quarter.

 Why Christ Hasn't Returned Yet